Fall: Florence, Italy

 Apply to Study in Florence!

-To be eligible for the program, you must be at least 18 years old on the date of departure.
-All adult students and varied educational backgrounds are welcome!
-You do not need to be a current PCC student to join the program.
+To be eligible for the program, you must be at least 18 years old by the day of departure and have a minimum overall GPA of 2.0.
+You do not need to be a PCC student to apply -- students, community members, and individuals with varied educational backgrounds are welcome.